TryGhost/docs/content/concepts/hosting.md

 ---
 title: "Hosting Ghost"
+meta_title: "Core Concepts - Hosting"
+meta_description: "A short guide to running Ghost in a production environment and setting it up to serve traffic at scale."
+keywords:
+    - concepts
+    - ghost
+    - publishing
+    - hosting
 sidebar: "concepts"
 ---

-A short guide to running Ghost in a production environment and setting it up to serve traffic at scale
+A short guide to running Ghost in a production environment and setting it up to serve traffic at scale.

 ## Ghost(Pro)

-The easiest way to deploy a production-ready instance of Ghost is on our official fully-managed PaaS. **[Ghost(Pro)](https://ghost.org/pricing)** runs the exact same open source codebase and has no limitations compared to self hosting.
+The most efficient way to deploy a production-ready instance of Ghost is on our official fully-managed PaaS. **[Ghost(Pro)](https://ghost.org/pricing)** runs the exact same open source codebase and has no limitations compared to self hosting.
 It's the easiest way to save a lot of time installing and managing your environment.

 <style>
 .ghostpro-comparison th:not(:first-child),